cmauban/GWG-mobile-web-specialist/_notes/responsive.md

 * self-publishing, mobile photo journal site w/ single use photos
    * **.jpg (raster)** over vector
    * inline the images (reduces requests for mobile)
+* corportate website that reuses its logo in small and large formats
+   * vector graphic for scaling
+   * external file so it can be used on multiple pages so browser can cache it
+* video-heavy mobile web app wants a spinning record icon for loading videos
+   * used an **animated .SVG** over an animated .gif
+   * external file since it will be reused.